In this tutorial, we will learn exception hierarchy in Java with diagrams and brief descriptions.

 The Throwable class is the root of exception hierarchy and is an immediate subclass of Object class.
 Let’s take a look at the java exception hierarchy, as shown in the below figure.

-1. Throwable class: As shown in the above figure, Throwable class which is derived from Object class, is a top of exception hierarchy from which all exception classes are derived.
+1. Throwable class: As shown in the above figure, Throwable class which is derived from Object class, is a top of exception hierarchy from which all exception classes are derived directly or indirectly.
+It is the root of all exception classes.
 It is present in java.lang package.

 Throwable class is the superclass of all exceptions in java.
 This class has two subclasses: Error and Exception.
 Errors or exceptions occurring in java programs are objects of these classes.
 Using Throwable class, you can also create your own custom exceptions.

 2. Error: Error class is the subclass of Throwable class and a superclass of all the runtime error classes.
 It terminates the program if there is problem-related to a system or resources (JVM).